-"François, recollect your oath," hastily aspirated the elder as he grasped the hand of their conductor rather in supplication than in threat; "if there be aught to harm us here, your own life will most assuredly pay the forfeit of your faith."
+"Francois, recollect your oath," hastily aspirated the elder, as he grasped the hand of their conductor rather in supplication than in threat: "if there be aught to harm us here your own life will most assuredly pay the forfeit of your faith."

-"It is nothing but a woman," calmly returned the Canadian; "it is my Babette who is sorry at my loss.
+"It is nothing but a woman," calmly returned the Canadian; "it is my Babette, who is sorry at my loss.
 But I shall come and tell you directly."

-He then stole gently round the corner of the hut, leaving his anxious comcat gre ho hu my nar hut is a sou from rotte a his men For of to a ris the dagg be n selve to st more tion part the pere the latter the latter than the shen resp.
-"It loud hous panions in the rear of the little building, and completely veiled in the obscurity produced by the mingling shadows of the but itself, and a few tall pear trees that overhung the paing of the orchard at some yards from the spot on which they stood.
+He then stole gently round the corner of the hut, leaving his anxious companions in the rear of the little building, and completely veiled in the obscurity produced by the mingling shadows of the hut itself and a few tall pear trees that overhung the paling of the orchard at some yards from the spot on which they stood.

-They waited some minutes to hear the result of the Canadian's admittance into his dwelling; but although each with suppressed breathing sought to catch those sounds of trelcome with which a daughter might be supposed to greet a parent so unexpectedly restored, they listened in vain.
-At length, however, while the ears of both were on the rack to drink in the tones of a human voice, a faint scream floated on the hushed air, and all again was still.
+They waited some minutes to hear the result of the Canadian's admittance into his dwelling, but although each with suppressed breathing sought to catch those sounds of welcome with which a daughter might be supposed to greet a parent so unexpectedly restored, they listened in vain.
+At length, however, while the ears of both were on the rack to drink in the tones of a human voice, a faint scream floated on the hushed air and all again was still.